SiraTone: Signals

 A unique feature of the SiraTone siren series was the ability to conduct routine tests with a Westminster Chime melody instead of an actual alarm tone, intended to be a more pleasant alternative to the use of actual alarm tones.
-This allowed for operators to test sirens without fear of public panic and still ensure siren speakers were fully functional.
+This allows operators to test sirens without fear of public panic and still ensure siren speakers are fully functional.
 Various other signals could be added upon special request.